bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 [`FromWorld::from_world`]: https://docs.rs/bevy/latest/bevy/ecs/world/trait.FromWorld.html#tymethod.from_world

-## Optional Resources
+## Optional resources

-Sometimes, a resource may not exist by the time a regularly scheduled system is called.
+Sometimes, you may need to write a system that is robust to whether or not a resource exists.
 We can handle both the case where it exists and the case where it doesn't by requesting `Option<Res<T>>` (or other resource types like [`ResMut`], [`NonSend`] and [`NonSendMut`]) as a system parameter, and then branching on the resulting `Option<T>` returned.